-Paul Davies is a theoretical physicist, cosmologist, astrobiologist and author.
-He is a College Professor at Arizona State University, and Director of BEYOND.
+PAUL DAVIES, Regents' Professor and director of BEYOND at Arizona State University, is a theoretical physicist, cosmologist, astrobiologist, and author.
+He is the principle investigator of the Center for the Convergence of Physical Sciences and Cancer Biology, funded by the National Cancer Institute.
 Davies previously held academic appointments in the UK, at the Universities of Cambridge, London and Newcastle upon Tyne.
 He moved to Australia in 1990, initially as Professor of Mathematical Physics at The University of Adelaide.
 Later he helped found the Australian Centre for Astrobiology, based at Macquarie University, Sydney.

 His research has ranged from the origin of the universe to the origin of life, and includes the properties of black holes, the nature of time and quantum field theory.